corona-warn-app/cwa-event-landingpage/README.md

 ## About this Repository

 This repository contains the source files of the official Corona-Warn-App Event Landingpage as it is available at [e.coronawarn.app](https://e.coronawarn.app).
+The page opens for first-time users who have not installed the CWA app after scanning a check-in QR code with a native camera app.
 For information about the project, please see our [documentation repository](https://github.com/corona-warn-app/cwa-documentation).

 ## Development